 Facial and body cleansers that contain SLS (sodium lauryl sulfate) and SLES (sodium laureth sulfate) can really dry out your skin.
-Avoid them and instead use skincare products which are 100% natural and keep your skin balanced.
-This could include a oil based facial cleanser rich in jojoba oil which is a wonderful therapeutic daily ritual with oils that softens, gently cleanses and balances, heals and nourishes your skin at the same time.
+Avoid them and instead use skincare products which are 100% natural to keep your skin balanced.

 Gentle Exfoliation is something we should be doing regularly.
 It has an instant refreshing impact on your skin by exfoliating away the buildup of dead skin and uncovers fresh new cells below.
 At the same time it makes moisturising products more effective and will leave your skin looking fresh and healthy.

-You can make your own sea salt or sugar scrub at home.
-They're wonderful and combine the exfoliating effect of sea salt or sugar with the moisturising effect of sweet almond oil.
+You can make your own coffee grounds and sugar scrub at home.
+They're wonderful and combine the exfoliating effect of coffee grounds and sugar with the moisturising effect of sweet almond oil.
 Elevate the experience with a scent by adding a few drops of your favourite essential oil.

-- Fill a 250g jar with coarse or fine sea salt, or granulated sugar
+- Fill a 250g jar with coffee grounds and brown sugar

 - Add few drops of essential oil

-- Top up with sweet almond oil (jojoba, olive or grapeseed oil works just as well), making sure you fill until the level of the oil is maintained just above the salt or sugar.
+- Top up with sweet almond oil (jojoba, olive or grapeseed oil works just as well), making sure you fill until the level of the oil is maintained just above the coffee grounds and sugar.
 Enjoy :)